zorn/mikezornek.com/content/posts/2019/2/professional-ios-projects-code-documentation/index.md

 ## What is code documentation?

 When I talk of code documentation I generally mean two things.
-First is _inline code documentation_, those triple backslashed comments in a Swift file you use to describe types, properties and methods.
+First is _inline code documentation_, those triple slashed comments in a Swift file you use to describe types, properties and methods.
 Second, I mean _guides_, which are articles that describe aspects of the code from a higher perspective, usually explaining expected interactions as well as the thinking behind the design.

 Documentation is great.
 It helps people who are new or returning to a code base learn how things work and like unit tests can help lead to better designs as documenting a poor design usually will help expose potential issues and misunderstandings.